Imagine Dragons: 2012–2014: Night Visions

-Theresa Flaminio departed from Imagine Dragons in early 2012, leaving them as a four-piece.
 The band worked closely with Alex da Kid, with whom they recorded their first major-label release at Westlake Recording Studios in West Hollywood, California.

-An EP entitled Continued Silence was released on Valentine's Day (February 14, 2012) digitally and peaked at number 40 on the Billboard 200.
+An EP entitled Continued Silence was released on February 14, 2012 digitally and peaked at number 40 on the Billboard 200.
 The band also released an EP titled Hear Me in 2012.

 Shortly after, "It's Time" was released as a single and peaked at number 15 on the Billboard Hot 100.
 The music video debuted on April 17, 2012, on all MTV affiliates and was subsequently nominated for an MTV Video Music Award in the "Best Rock Video" category.
-"It's Time" was certified a 6× platinum single by the RIAA.
+"It's Time" was certified a 7× platinum single by the RIAA.

 The band finished recording their debut album Night Visions in the summer of 2012 at Studio X inside Palms Casino Resort and released the album in the United States on September 4, 2012.
 It peaked at No. 2 on the Billboard 200 chart with first week sales in excess of 83,000 copies, the highest charting for a debut rock album since 2006.
 The album also reached No. 1 on the Billboard Alternative and Rock Album charts as well as the top ten on the Australian, Austrian, Canadian, Dutch, German, Irish, Norwegian, Portuguese, Scottish, Spanish, and United Kingdom Albums charts.
 It won a Billboard Music Award for Top Rock Album and was nominated for the Juno Award for International Album of the Year.
 Night Visions is certified platinum in the US by the RIAA as well as in Australia, Austria, Brazil, Canada, Mexico, New Zealand, Poland, Portugal, Sweden, Switzerland, and the UK.
 The album produced three tracks that reached the Billboard Top 40, four tracks in the ARIA Top 40, and five tracks charting in the UK Top 40.